samsonos/php_i18n/readme.md

 And if you try to visit URL ```htttp://example.com/ru/test``` you will get ```app/view/ru/test.php``` rendered instead of ```app/view/test.php```.

-> The logic is that if system does not find localized view it will use regular view.
+> The logic is: If system does not find localized view it will use regular view.

 ## Dictionary localization
 If we don't want to create separate views for every supported locale, as they match each other in HTML markup and only differs in